 Regulation 8 – unplugged

-As we mentioned in our recent article (Read it here), the issues and complexities around regulation 8 and section 29(1)(p) of the Medical Schemes Act (MSA) and the interpretation thereof in respect of the payment of Prescribed Minimum Benefits (PMBs) are complex.
-In addition, the interpretation and application of regulation 8 amongst the various role players in the private healthcare industry in South Africa, have far reaching effects and threaten to take the future affordability of medical schemes beyond reach for millions of people.
+As we mentioned in our recent article (Read it here), the issues and complexities around regulation 8 and section 29(1)(p) of the Medical Schemes Act (MSA) are challenging.
+The interpretation thereof in respect of the payment of Prescribed Minimum Benefits (PMBs) are complex.
+In addition, the interpretation and application of regulation 8 amongst the various role players in the private healthcare industry in South Africa, have far reaching effects.
+It may even threaten the future affordability of medical schemes beyond reach for millions of people.

 What is the fuss about?